APS-2 site included in Congressional assessment of European defense industrial investments

+POWIDZ, Poland – A bipartisan Congressional delegation visited the Powidz Army Prepositioned Stocks-2 worksite in Poland April 16 as part of a larger, overarching assessment of the latest tranches of European defense industrial investments.

-Army Field Support Battalion-Poland Commander Lt.
+Led by Army Field Support Battalion-Poland Commander Lt.
 Col. Omar McKen and Sgt.
 Maj.
-Olimpia Valdez lead U.S. House of Representatives Keith Self and Derek Tran and multiple House of Foreign Affairs Committee members, Congressional staffers and others through a maintenance facility at the Powidz Army Prepositioned Stocks-2 worksite in Poland April 16.
-(Cpt.
-James Bath)
+Olimpia Valdez, U.S. House of Representatives Keith Self from Texas and Derek Tran from California toured the APS-2 worksite along with several House of Foreign Affairs Committee members and Congressional staffers.
+The 405th Army Field Support Brigade commander, Col. Ernest Lane II, was also in attendance, plus other Army leaders and commanders.

+The Powidz APS-2 worksite, a NATO funded facility that officially opened in 2024, was high on their list of sites to visit during their Congressional trip to Europe meeting European Union officials, conducting oversight of U.S. and allied military capabilities, and assessing the state of defense industrial investments in Europe.

+Beyond this most recent Congressional visit, Secretary of the Army Dan Driscoll visited the Powidz APS-2 worksite less than a week earlier, and last month several House Armed Services Committee members were there.
+In addition, many other distinguished visitors have recently toured the site, including Secretary of Defense Pete Hegseth, who was there in February.

 |Date Taken: